Tuition Benefit Frequently Asked Questions

 3. Does the IU Tuition Benefit apply to courses taken at a different University?

-No, the Tuition Benefit is a subsidy toward the tuition cost associated with attending Indiana University classes.
+No, the IU Tuition Benefit is a subsidy toward the tuition costs associated with attending Indiana University classes.
 The benefit is applied directly to the student’s bursar bill.

 4. Does the IU Tuition Benefit apply to courses taken overseas?

-The IU Tuition Benefit only applies to the tuition costs associated with Indiana University and billed through our bursar offices.
-Overseas partnering schools may have additional tuition and fees that will be charged.
+Maybe.
+The IU Tuition Benefit only applies to the tuition costs associated with Indiana University and billed through IU’s Office of the Bursar.
+Some overseas partnering schools may have additional tuition and fees or may charge tuition through their own offices.
 These are not eligible for the IU Tuition Benefit.

 5. Does the IU Tuition Benefit apply to courses taken as part of a certification program?